-Orange wine, or amber wine, is an old but newly awakened phenomenon in the wine world, in this day associated with small-scale winemaking and the natural wine movement.
-The wine is made from green grapes but the technology is reminiscent of red wine production.
+The term Orange wine, or amber wine, is an old but newly awakened phenomenon in the wine world, in this day associated with small-scale winemaking and the natural wine movement.
+The wine is produced from green grapes but the technology is reminiscent of red wine production.

 On the palate, they’re big, dry, and even have tannin like a red wine with also a sourness.